 Recent grad Nicky Hess ’13 knows the importance of managing her time.
 After all, she spent her entire college career carefully balancing her two passions: nursing and basketball.

-In addition to her role as starting point-guard for the Messiah College women’s basketball team, who made it to the second round of the NCAA tournament this season, Hess managed a full course load as a nursing student—complete with clinical practice, site visits and time-intensive labs.
+In addition to her role as starting point-guard for the Messiah College women’s basketball team, who made it to the third round of the NCAA tournament this season, Hess managed a full course load as a nursing student—complete with clinical practice, site visits and time-intensive labs.
 Read the rest of this entry »

 Todd Bosma ’96